Conserving Carolina’s Vision and Mission

 What We Do

-With your support, we are leading some amazing conservation projects, from creating new parks, trails, and greenways; to protecting farms and rivers; to restoring woods, meadows, and wetlands; to engaging people in volunteer work, hikes, outings, field trips, speaker series, native plant gardening, and more.
+Your support is powering some amazing conservation projects.
+With your help, Conserving Carolina is creating new parks, trails, and greenways.
+We’re protecting mountains, foothills, rivers, and farms—nearly 46,000 acres so far.
+We’re restoring woods, meadows, and wetlands.
+We’re engaging people in volunteer work, hikes, outings, field trips, speaker series, native plant gardening, and more.
 You can find the latest on our work in our News section.
 Or, jump to our Top 5 Stories.

 You can also learn about how we carry out the three branches of our mission here: